sigsum/sigsum/log.md

-Logs produce tree head signatures by encoding the tree head as a [checkpoint](https://github.com/transparency-dev/formats/blob/main/log/README.md#checkpoint-format), and signing that directly with their key.
+Logs produce tree head signatures by encoding the tree head as a [checkpoint](https://github.com/transparency-dev/formats/blob/main/log/README.md#checkpoint-format), and signing that directly with their ed25519 key, i.e., without using the OpenSSH signature format.
 (Note that the checkpoint format is only used as a signed data serialization format, and is not expressed on the wire.)

-The signed data is composed of three lines, each terminated by a `0x20` byte:
+The signed data is composed of three lines, each terminated by a newline (0x0a) character:

-1. `sigsum.org/v1/` followed by the Base64 encoding of the log key hash
+1. `sigsum.org/v1/` followed by the lowercase hex encoding of the log key hash
-2. the tree size in decimal with no leading zeroes
+2. the tree size in decimal with no leading zeroes (empty tree has size "0")
 3. the Base64 encoding of the Merkle tree root hash

 ```
-sigsum.org/v1/5+z2zyuRoW99pcVlMhSPL4npdw/U+no8o8Ekw8CHiHE=
+sigsum.org/v1/d99ec0951097ff7b46d6e333ab0f7a68f443846bc81c44b97a7888b6aec31040
 15368405
 31JQUq8EyQx5lpqtKRqryJzA+77WD2xmTyuB4uIlXeE=
 ```